Education in Tibet: Bilingual Education

 In much of Tibet, primary school education is conducted either primarily or entirely in Standard Tibetan.
 In middle schools, classes are taught in both Tibetan and Mandarin Chinese.
 As of 2012, 96.88% of all primary school students and 90.63% of all middle school students had received bilingual education.

 The Free Tibet campaign and other Tibetan human rights groups have criticised the education system in Tibet for eroding Tibetan culture.
 There have been protests against the teaching of Mandarin Chinese in schools and the lack of more instruction on local history and culture.
 The International Campaign for Tibet accused Chinese authorities of "marginalizing the Tibetan language by withdrawing it from the curriculum".

 According to Professor Barry Sautman, writing in the Texas Journal of International Law:"None of the many recent studies of endangered languages deems Tibetan to be imperiled, and language maintenance among Tibetans contrasts with language loss even in the remote areas of Western states renowned for liberal policies...Claims that primary schools in Tibet teach Mandarin are in error.
 Tibetan was the main language of instruction in 98% of TAR primary schools in 1996...In six years of Tibetan primary school, pupils are said to spend a total of 1598 hours studying in Tibetan and 748 hours studying in Chinese, a two-to-one ratio.
 Because less than four out of ten TAR Tibetans reach secondary school, primary school matters most for their cultural formation."
 Tibetologist Elliot Sperling has noted that "within certain limits the PRC does make efforts to accommodate Tibetan cultural expression" and "the cultural activity taking place all over the Tibetan plateau cannot be ignored."

 Vocational training and reeducation

-In addition to vocational training programs for school aged students the Chinese government also operates a series of adult vocational training centers similar to the Xinjiang re-education camps.
+In addition to vocational training programs for school aged students the Chinese government also operates a series of adult vocational training centers similar to the Xinjiang internment camps.
 This program seeks to redistribute “surplus” rural herders and farmers to manufacturers looking for labor.
 The campaign aims to reform “backward thinking” and “stop raising up lazy people.”
 According to Adrian Zenz, a controversial critic of the Chinese government who works at the US-government funded conservative anti-Communist group, known for making unfounded, politically motivated claims, the Victims of Communism Memorial Foundation, the vocational training is militarized and overseen by current and former PLA members.
 This claim is misleading as the PLA is routinely engaged in civilian activities such as the expansion of education infrastructure in a non-militarized fashion.